Photos by Owens Daniels

 The bulls have fans, too.
 John-Jon has learned that the bull named Big Black is known as “the Michael Jordan of Bulls.”

 Mitchell is not the youngest rider; — that would be 18-year-old Vitor Losnake of the Arizona Ridge Riders, who came from Brazil just a few weeks ago to make his PBR debut.
 The oldest is 47-year-old Ednei Caminhas, coaxed out of retirement by the Texas Rattlers for this first season of the Team Series.
-They’re all short, powerful men who look like they’re made of leather and sinew, with forearms like nautical ropes and outsized hands that look like farm tools, each of them willing to be tossed and thrashed by an angry bull, like a ribbon tied on the end of a stick until they either get thrown — which happens about half the time — or they hit the 8-second mark, which is a lot longer than it seems when you’re clenched atop a ginormous beast that’s doing everything it can to fling you off.
+They’re all short, powerful men who seem made from leather and sinew, with forearms like nautical ropes and outsized hands that look like farm tools, each of them willing to be tossed and thrashed by an angry bull, like a ribbon tied on the end of a stick, until they either get thrown — which happens about half the time — or they hit the 8-second mark, which is a lot longer than it seems when you’re clenched atop a ginormous beast that’s doing everything it can to fling you off.

 There are eight teams in all — elegant! — and our home squad, the Carolina Cowboys come in third place on Friday.
 Over the course of the weekend their riders — including former world champion Cooper Davis, the Brazilian Leonardo Lima and closer Daylon Swearingen, the current world champion, called the “closer” because he rides last — climb to No. 1 in the standings before heading to Oklahoma City this weekend.